 This can and did lead to an escalation of sorts – lenders raised their minimum FHA credit score requirements as high or higher than their competitors.
 FHA’s own policies counteracted its mission to provide access to homeownership to less-than-perfect borrowers.

-While FHA is not ending the “compare ratio” method altogether, it is adding another layer of evaluation.
+While the FHA did not end the “compare ratio” method altogether, it added another layer of evaluation.

-Now, FHA will separately examine late-paying loans based on the borrowers with credit scores of
+Now, the FHA separately examines late-paying loans based on the borrowers with credit scores of:

 - Less than 640